v-lane/Registrar/README.md

 # Registrar

-## Objective
-Create a database-driven student registration web application using Blazor.
+Registrar is a database-driven student registration web application using Blazor.